 Christine staggered to her knees and snatched at a step rail studded into the tile, kicking off her slippers to grab traction on the outer surface of the dome.
-A gale from the south whipped at her white gown, tugging her hair free of its yellow net.
+A gale whipped at her white gown, tugging her hair free of its silver net.

-Pulling herself up onto a ledge, she swung around and stared out at the vast, empty gulf of black air over the glowing galaxy of Paris.
-High above the Garnier Opera House, the world was silent and empty, like a mountain top, except for the wind, slicing and growling through the great, gold angels and scores of stone cherubs.
+Pulling herself up onto a ledge, she swung around and stared out at the vast, black gulf of air over the glowing galaxy of Paris.
+High above the Garnier Opera House, the world was silent and empty, like a mountain top.
+Only the wind, slicing and growling through the great, gold angels and scores of stone cherubs.

 Her knuckles went white.
-She licked her dry lips.
+She heaved frantic, bleeding breaths.
 She’d never been so high in her life.

 A footstep crunched above.

 Against the mauve cloudscape, a figure stood frozen, his stage cloak whipping free on one side like a banner.
 The other side curled round him against the cold.
 Everything was theatrical, from his etched, knee-high boots, to the ornate vest, the broad gloves and…